 It all started in Madrid when Guido was standing, waiting for a red light to change.
 He looked down to see a rain puddle – the reflection instantly sparked off his curiosity.
-He took out his smartphone, and put the lense as close as he could to the water and that was the first discovery of the world of the ‘Upside Down’.
+He took out his smartphone and put the lens as close as he could to the water and that was the first discovery of the world of the ‘Upside Down’.
 Since then, he’s visited dozens of cities around the world, capturing their essence through the prism of their puddles.
-He proudly displays all his astonishing masterpieces on his photography portfolio for all to enjoy.
+He proudly displays all his astonishing masterpieces on his photography website for all to enjoy.
 Thanks to his mastery and originality, Guido has rapidly became a social media phenomenon but he remains to be a true adventurer with a curious mind that’s always open to experimentation.

 Get ready to “ooh” and “aah” as we showcase Guido’s best reflection photos, and share his indispensable tips on smartphone photography and creativity:

 Hi Guido and welcome to the Wix Photography Blog.
 We’re super glad to have you with us today.
 Can you please introduce yourself to our readers?